 Research and Results

-Importance of Infant-Father Attachment: Research by Robert M. Capuozzo, Bruce S. Sheppard, and Gregory Uba evaluating Boot Camp for New Dads' impact on how fathers bond and attach to their infants becasue of activities and lessons taught at Boot Camp.
+- Importance of Infant-Father Attachment: Research by Robert M. Capuozzo, Bruce S. Sheppard, and Gregory Uba evaluating Boot Camp for New Dads' impact on how fathers bond and attach to their infants because of activities and lessons taught at Boot Camp.